radomir-mijovic/radomir-mijovic/README.md

 ### Hi there 👋

 - 🌱 I’m currently working on ...
-Python, Django and Flask
+Python, Django and Flask and React
 - 👯 I’m looking to collaborate on ...
 Django
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything